Oscar: Sage

 Loading and Launching Sage

-1. Open the Terminal and use the following commands at the command line.
+1. Once authenticated to Oscar, use the following commands at the command line.

-The Sage install may not always work properly on Oscar's VNC nodes due to the VNC nodes running older chipsets.
-The easiest way to remedy this issue is to run sage in an interactive job via the terminal in your VNC session.
+The easiest way to run Sage on Oscar OcDemand is to run sage in an interactive job via the terminal in your OnDemand session.

 Use the interact command with parameters for your specific job to start the interactive session, then load your modules and run the sage binary (steps 2-4 above).